If you’re serious about embedded systems, the right tools don’t just make your work easier — they save hours of debugging and prevent costly mistakes.

 Top 10 Essential Tools

-I use STM32CubeIDE the most but besides, I use Arduino IDE, mikroC Pro for PIC, and dsPIC.
+I use STM32CubeIDE the most; I also use Arduino IDE, mikroC Pro for PIC, and dsPIC.

 2. Oscilloscope: